aojedo/sfdx-retrieve/README.md

 ## Features

 This extension sends the following command to the Terminal: sfdx force:source:retrieve -m META_TYPE.
-It has support for the following Metadata types: ApexClass, ApexTrigger, LightningComponentBundle and ApexPage.
+It has support for the following Metadata types: ApexClass, ApexTrigger, LightningComponentBundle, ApexPage and StaticResource.

 ## Requirements